Tom Hiddleston: Public image and acting style

 One of the most high-profile actors in contemporary British popular culture, Hiddleston appeared on Debrett's 2017 list of the most influential people in the United Kingdom.
 In 2015, he was named the British Film Institute's first official founding ambassador.
 In 2016, Hiddleston was awarded the male Rear of the Year title, a light-hearted accolade that recognises British celebrities who are found to have a notable posterior.
 He has been named most stylish/best dressed man in several listings.
 Taffy Brodesser-Akner of GQ describes his off-screen persona as "a sweet-natured bookworm given the face and body of the only man who should ever be allowed to wear a suit".
 His Crimson Peak director Guillermo del Toro and the comic book writer Stan Lee have called him "the nicest guy on earth" and "the nicest guy you'll ever meet".

 Kenneth Branagh noted that the first time he ever saw Hiddleston, playing Cassio in Othello, it was clear to him that he was an utterly naturalistic speaker of Shakespeare.
-Michael Billington of The Guardian wrote that Hiddleston's key acting quality is "his ability to combine a sweet sadness with an incandescent fury, suggesting a fierce intellect gnawed by intense melancholy and yet subjecting to bouts of intemperate rage."
+Michael Billington of The Guardian wrote that Hiddleston's key acting quality is "his ability to combine a sweet sadness with an incandescent fury, suggesting a fierce intellect gnawed by intense melancholy and yet subject to bouts of intemperate rage."
 Charles McNulty of the Los Angeles Times describes Hiddleston as "an actor of uncommon intelligence and Pre-Raphaelite beauty."The Daily Telegraphs Dominic Cavendish suggested that Hiddleston "has got the theatrical acting chops to head up there among the greats", while The Independents Paul Taylor remarked that "his range is beginning to look pretty limitless".
 David Fear of Rolling Stone opined that there are two sides to Hiddleston, the old-school movie star of Midnight in Paris, War Horse or The Night Manager, and the "unpredictable, borderline weirdo version" of him seen in characters like Loki or in High-Rise, adding that Hiddleston refuses to settle on one specific kind of role.

 Hiddleston has stated that method acting does not help him as a collaborator.